We are proud to have had our veterinary acupuncture services featured in The Toronto Star!

 On paws and needles: How pet acupuncture can get a dog to smile

 Bloorcourt Veterinary Clinic has a long history as a pioneering provider of pet acupuncture in Toronto.
-Our current acupuncturist is Dr. Mark Kinghorn, our clinic owner.
-Dr. Mark is committed to drawing on both Western and Traditional Chinese Medicine in order to achieve the best outcomes for our patients, and is a Certified Veterinary Acupuncturist and certified Traditional Chinese Veterinary Medical practitioner.
-He is in the process of certifying as a Chinese Herbalist to further enhance the care he is able to provide to our patients.
+Our current acupuncturist is Dr. Mark Kinghorn.
+Dr. Mark is a Certified Veterinary Acupuncturist and combines veterinary acupuncture with Western veterinary medicine in order to achieve the best outcomes for our patients.

 What Can Veterinary Acupuncture Do for My Dog or Cat?